-1.6.
+1.5.
 Make Judgments about Candidate's Overall Performance

-The procedures for doing this at membership and fellowship levels are prescribed by the College's Assessment Policy, and described in greater detail at membership and fellowship levels in sections 4 (Procedures for Membership Examinations) and 5 (Procedures for Fellowship Examinations) of this book.
+The procedures for doing this at membership and fellowship levels are prescribed by the College's Assessment Policy, and described in greater detail in sections 4 (Procedures for Membership Examinations) and 5 (Procedures for Fellowship Examinations) of this book.

-1.7.
+1.6.
 Moderation

-The Head Subject Examiner collaborates with the examiners to ensure moderation of marking within a particular cohort of candidates (i.e. where multiple examiners are used) and also between cohorts (i.e. that the level required is similar across different years in which the examinations is offered).
+The Head Subject Examiner collaborates with the examiners to ensure moderation of marking within a particular cohort of candidates (i.e. where multiple examiners are used) and also between cohorts (i.e. that the level required is similar across different years in which the examination is offered).